Do You Need a Fence Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Replacing an existing fence in the same location and height
+- Replacing an existing fence in the same location with the same height and similar materials, many jurisdictions exempt like-for-like replacements

 - Temporary construction fencing